 Professor Sanne H. Knudsen received a B.S. in Environmental Engineering from Northwestern University, an M.S. in Environmental Engineering from the University of Michigan, and a J.D. from the University of Michigan, where she graduated Order of the Coif and was a member of the Michigan Law Review.
-After graduating from law school, she clerked for the Honorable Ronald M. Gould on the U.S. Court of Appeals for the Ninth Circuit.
-Professor Knudsen went on to practice law in the area of environmental litigation at Faegre & Benson in Minneapolis, and Sidley, Austin Brown & Wood in Chicago.
-While at Faegre, Professor Knudsen represented numerous environmental public interest organizations on a pro bono basis.
-Her clients included Defenders of Wildlife, the Humane Society of the United States, Sierra Club, Friends of the Boundary Waters Wilderness, and Northeastern Minnesotans for Wilderness.
+She is a former law clerk for the Honorable Ronald M. Gould on the U.S. Court of Appeals for the Ninth Circuit.

 After practicing law at private law firms in Chicago and Minneapolis, Professor Knudsen joined the University of Washington School of Law in 2011.
 She teaches Natural Resources Law, Environmental Law, Administrative Law, and Civil Procedure.
 In 2018 she became a member of the American College of Environmental Lawyers, where she has served on the Board of Regents.

 Professor Knudsen’s scholarship focuses on how existing statutes and tort liability frameworks can be used to reduce or redress long-term and multiple-stressor environmental harms.
 Her work has been selected through peer-review for republication.
 Professor Knudsen also writes in the area of administrative law, where her work on the history of Seminole Rock deference was cited by the United States Supreme Court in Kisor v.
 Wilkie.